rnelson/rnelson.github.io/_posts/2014-12-08-continuous-aspnet-deployment-to-azure-vms.md

 functionality will run in a browser.

-With the current software being a messy VB6 application using a third-party Visual SourceSafe clone for source control, we don't use any modern software development things with it, such as unit tests or continuous integration.
+With the current software being a messy VB6 application using a third-party Visual Source Safe clone for source control, we don't use any modern software development things with it, such as unit tests or continuous integration.

 Moving to the modern .NET stack is allowing us to easily use these tools, and